 All travelers in Belgium must observe these coronavirus safety measures:

-The information above was last checked on 1/27/22.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Amsterdam and Brussels before traveling.
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your train between Amsterdam and Brussels as this information can change.

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19: